Retirement & Legacy

 Other pressing issues during the retirement years center around managing and maintaining your income and savings.
 Our planning process involves reviewing your entire financial plan, including your fixed income sources, your retirement savings and your non-retirement assets.
 The first step in a full retirement plan is to review how your assets are titled and who your named beneficiaries are.
 Do these need review and updating?
 Not all assets are governed by your will; some pass by the beneficiary designation and this is an important task in good planning.

 Another concern in estate planning, in the retirement years, is how you can help your heirs avoid probate.
 The media is full of cautions about the “horrors” of probate.
 This court driven process can be both expensive and slow.
-We can even assist you with coordinating the beneficiary designations on your life insurance policy(s) and retirement plans with your estate plan in order to avoid unpleasant and unintended consequences.

 We can help you coordinate the beneficiary designations on your life insurance and retirement plan(s) to avoid unpleasant and unintended consequences.
 For example, all beneficiary designations for your retirement plan(s) need to be revisited, especially due to a U.S. Supreme Court decision handed down on June 12, 2014, (See Clark, et ux v.
 Rameker).

 The Clark case sent shock waves through the estate planning community after a unanimous court ruled that inherited IRAs are not “retirement funds” within the meaning of federal bankruptcy law.
-According, if your children or grandchildren are “direct” designated beneficiaries of your IRA, then the distributions may be subject to their divorces, lawsuits and bankruptcies.
+Accordingly, if your children or grandchildren are “direct” designated beneficiaries of your IRA, then the distributions may be subject to their divorces, lawsuits and bankruptcies.
 Careful planning is required to protect these important assets, while at the same time preserving the ability to stretch distributions as long as possible for your beneficiaries.